AQABiologyExam Board Revision

 Key Concepts

-• 2Glycolysis is the first stage of respiration, occurring in the cytoplasm and producing pyruvate.
+• 3Glycolysis is the first stage of both aerobic and anaerobic respiration, occurring in the cytoplasm.

-• 3The Krebs cycle and oxidative phosphorylation take place in the mitochondria during aerobic respiration.
+• 4The Krebs cycle and oxidative phosphorylation are stages of aerobic respiration that occur in the mitochondria.

 Simple Explanation